CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 * Presentation of results: The relevant test results are prepared and taught according to the target group.
 ### 1.2 Objective

 The module shows what precautionary measures are necessary to enable IT forensic investigations.
 The focus will be on how forensics can be prepared and carried out.
 If forensic service providers carry out forensics in whole or in part, the requirements also apply to the service providers.
-Through contractual agreements and examinations, it can be ensured that the service provider adheres to the same.
+Through contractual agreements and examinations, it can be ensured that the service provider adheres to this as well.

 ### 1.3 Delimitation